The Short Answer

 Collaboration

 Flat supports real-time collaboration: multiple people can edit the same score at once, with changes visible live.
-Scores can be shared by link in edit or view-only mode.
+MuseScore doesn't have real-time collaboration — the standard approach is to export a file, share it, and receive edits back.

 Platform & Device Support

-Flat runs in any modern browser across all major operating systems, including Chromebook.
-Dedicated iOS and Android apps are available.
-Mac and Windows desktop apps are in development and coming soon.
+Flat runs in any modern browser across all major operating systems, including Chromebook. iOS and Android apps are available.
+MuseScore runs on Windows, Mac, and Linux as a desktop install only — its mobile apps are viewer-only.

 Notation Features